$C_{p^n}$-equivariant Mahowald invariants: C pn -Mahowald invariants of the Burnside ring

 We now explain another perspective on this computation.
 In general, if $G$ is a finite group and $\alpha$ is a virtual complex $G$-representation, then the degree function

-is a rational isomorphism, see for example \cite{greenleesquigley2023ranks}, and thus an injection mod torsion.
+is a rational isomorphism, and thus an injection mod torsion; see, for example, \cite{greenleesquigley2023ranks}.
 Here, the assumption that $\alpha$ is complex ensures if $\alpha^H = 0$ then there is a canonical equivalence $\Phi^H S^\alpha\simeq S^0$ ensuring that the degree is well defined.
 Iriye proved that the torsion subgroup and nilradical of $\pi_\star S_G$ agree \cite{iriye1982nilpotency}, so one can view the computation of these degrees as a computation of the reduced ring

 such as described explicitly for the group $G = C_2$ in \cite{belmontxuzhang2024reduced}.
 In particular, \cref{cor:reducetoktheory} shows

 for any $C_{p^n}$-representation $V$.
 In the $C_2$-equivariant case, this interpretation of $\pi_{\star}^\red S_{C_2}$ was observed by Crabb \cite{crabb1989periodicity}, essentially as an interpretation of Landweber's computation of both sides implicit in \cite{landweber1969equivariant}.
 This gives an effective method for understanding $\pi_{\star}^{\red}S_{C_{p^n}}$ in representation degrees.
 In particular, our computation shows the following.